Afshan-svg/flutter_study_project/README.md

-## Below is a simple explaination of what things are used with terms for the flutter app
+## Below is a simple explaination of what things i used and learnt while building the flutter app

 1. Card Widget